 Bathing ranks high in my list of preferred unwind activities and when the opportunity came to try a Voya seaweed bath, it seemed like an invitation too good to pass up on.
 Continue reading “A dip in a Voya seaweed bath”

-With only 24 hours to spare in a hot and humid Madrid, I decided to unwind with a Citrus scented facial at the spa at the Urso Hotel in the center of the city.
-Despite a mix up in my appointment times, the hotel reception were kind and accommodating and were thankfully able to find me a slot in their busy schedule.
+With only 24 hours to spare on a hot and humid day at the peak of the Summer, I decided to unwind with a Citrus scented facial at the spa at the Urso Hotel Madrid in the center of the city.
+Despite a mix up in my appointment times, the hotel reception were kind and accommodating and were thankfully able to find me a slot in the busy spa schedule.
 The spa located at basement level includes a Hamman, a Hydrotherapy pool as well as 3 treatment rooms and is a cool place to relax at the end of the day.
+Certainly when I arrived, it was filling up with after work escapees looking for some quiet time at the end of the day.
 Continue reading “Citrus scented facial at the Urso Hotel Madrid”